carlos10garrido/HTR-OOD/README.md

 ## 📦 Installation

 ### 🐳 Docker
-You can set up the container by running:
+You can set up a container by running:

 ```bash
 bash ./start_container.sh [IMAGE_NAME] [GPU_DEVICE] [SHM_SIZE_GB]
 ```

 This script will build and run a GPU Docker container with custom settings.

 ---

 #### 🧾 Arguments